rubensworks/rubensworks.net/README.md

 ```

 `npm run check:links` verifies that every internal link and in-page anchor resolves, and
 fails if one does not.
+It does not check external links, so a dead `url` in `_data/knows.yml`
+will not fail a build.

 `npm run check:content` adds an entry to every input file — a publication, a post, a
 project, and each `_data/*.yml` — then runs the tests and the build and checks the new